 Create scale out backup repositories with automated age-based sorting of backup data between local & cloud WORM storage

-Another way of using scale out backup repositories is via the integration of automated storage tiering.
+Another way to implement WORM storage using scale out backup repositories is via automated storage tiering.

 The Veeam backup data is created and stored on local backup repositories.
 Then, as per user defined policies, the data is automatically transferred to immutable cloud storage repositories where it is retained for several months or years.

-Note: “Transferred“ implies that the backup data is moved completely; therefore it no longer uses local storage space.
+Note: “Transferred“ implies that the backup data is moved completely; therefore it no longer uses local/onsite storage capacity.
 However, users can also choose to create copies if need be; as the back copy in the cloud WORM cannot be edited.

 Immutable or WORM storage repositories are target storage locations that can be written once and read as often as needed.

-StoneFly’s purpose-built backup & DR appliance for Veeam enables users to provision immutable WORM storage repositories in the cloud.
-Using the familiar Veeam console, users can provision scale out backup repositories that leverage cloud WORM repositories for long term backup data storage and archiving.
+StoneFly’s purpose-built backup & DR appliance for Veeam enables users to provision immutable WORM storage repositories onsite and in the cloud.
+Using the familiar Veeam console, users can provision scale out backup repositories that leverage onsite Write-Once Read-Many storage for hot-tier data/backups and cloud WORM repositories for long term backup data storage and archiving.